StructuralPython/structural_starterkit/README.md

 # pfse_starterkit
-A Python package that installs all required packages for the StructuralPython Python for Structural Engineers (pfse) course.
+A Python package that installs all required packages for Structural Python core training for Python version >= 3.13.

 This installs the following packages:

-* streamlit
 * numpy
 * pandas
 * openpyxl